Cluyverth/Ball-And-Beam-Positioning-Control/README.md

 Prototype of a Ball & Beam Positioning Control using Arduino.

-*I do this project in the college so It's not really refined, but works*
+*I did this project in college, the code isn't polished, but it works.*

 ---
 ## Tips